 Completeness | Clearly answers both 'what' (review UI code for Web Interface Guidelines compliance) and 'when' (explicit 'Use when' clause with multiple trigger scenarios). | 3 / 3 |

-Trigger Term Quality | Includes multiple natural trigger phrases users would actually say: 'review my UI', 'check accessibility', 'audit design', 'review UX', 'check my site against best practices' — these cover a good range of natural user language. | 3 / 3 |
+Trigger Term Quality | Includes multiple natural trigger phrases users would actually say: 'review my UI', 'check accessibility', 'audit design', 'review UX', 'check my site against best practices'.
+These cover a good range of natural user language. | 3 / 3 |

-Distinctiveness Conflict Risk | While 'Web Interface Guidelines compliance' is somewhat specific, terms like 'check accessibility' and 'review UX' could overlap with general accessibility audit skills or UX review skills.
-The specific standard helps but the trigger terms are broad enough to cause potential conflicts. | 2 / 3 |
+Distinctiveness Conflict Risk | While 'Web Interface Guidelines compliance' is somewhat specific, terms like 'check accessibility', 'audit design', and 'review UX' could overlap with general accessibility audit skills, design system skills, or broader code review skills. | 2 / 3 |

 Total | 10 / 12 Passed |